FabioMiguel2000/Augmented-Sword/README.md

 After running the program, the device's default webcam will be used to capture the image.
 The image will be processed and the result will be displayed in a new window.
 The user can then display a virtual sword using one of two methods:

-### Simple Mode - Flat Cardboard Cutout (2 Artoolkit Markers)
+### Simple Mode - Flat Cardboard Cutout (2 ArUco Markers)
-- [!]
-ToDo: Insert Instructions here on how to print the cardboard cutout, and which markers and their IDs to put on each cube face.
+- A flat card with a handle located at the bottom.
+It features two printed markers, namely [Marker_0](https://github.com/FabioMiguel2000/Augmented-Sword/blob/main/img/samples/marker_0.png) and [Marker_1](https://github.com/FabioMiguel2000/Augmented-Sword/blob/main/img/samples/marker_0.png).
+- The recommended size for these markers is 15cm x 15cm.

 ### Advanced Mode - Handheld Cube (5 ArUco Markers)
 - [!]
 ToDo: Insert Instructions here on how to print the cube, and which markers and their IDs to put on each cube face.